 In order to complete stage two, the bridge will be closed to traffic for 12 months with a detour via Jenolan Caves Road and the Great Western Highway,” Mr Lunn said.

 All road users will be told in advance of stage two work starting later in 2020.

 Work will be carried out on weekdays from 7am to 6pm, and some Saturdays with the full upgrade expected to be completed by late 2021, weather permitting.

-McKanes Bridge is one of NSW's oldest timber truss bridges
+McKanes Bridge is one the NSW’s oldest timber truss bridges.

 The NSW Government is providing $10 million for the project to ensure the state heritage-listed timber truss bridge continues to serve the community while reducing maintenance needs in the future.

 The proposal includes replacing old timber elements with new timber and new heritage sympathetic materials to strengthen the bridge, while still retaining the appearance and design of the original bridge.